Tautological classes of matroids: Base polytope properties

 \begin{defn} \cite[Definition~3.5]{derksen2010valuative} A function $\phi$ from the set of matroids with ground set $E$ to an abelian group $A$ is \textbf{valuative} if, for any matroids $M_1, \ldots, M_\ell$ on $E$ and integers $a_1, \ldots, a_\ell$ such that $\sum_{i=1}^\ell a_i 1_{P(M_i)} = 0$, the function $\phi$ satisfies $\sum_{i=1}^\ell a_i \phi(M_i) = 0$. \end{defn}

 In other words, the map $\phi$ is valuative if it factors through the map sending $M$ to the indicator function $1_{P(M)}$ of its base polytope $P(M)$.
 Many invariants of matroids satisfy valuativity, including the Tutte polynomial and its specializations \cite{ardila_fink_rincon_2010, derksen2010valuative}.
 For a more comprehensive list see \cite{ardila2020valuations}, and see \cite{ESS21} for a study of valuativity for Coxeter matroids.
-We show that a wide range of classes associated to the tautological $K$-classes of matroids are also valuative.